My Neighbours The Dumplings Victoria Park | Beautiful Dumpling Joint in East London

 They’ve also reprised their beautiful lantern-lit garden; now entirely al fresco and enclosed by rose pink clapboard, with Chinese parasols, trailing greenery and colourful shades bobbing overhead.

-The couple’s vision is for the Victoria Park menu to be a little more playful, regularly switching up dishes and trying out new ideas every six to eight weeks.
+My Neighbours The Dumplings Victoria Park’s menu is a little more playful than its Clapton sister, regularly switching up dishes and trying out new ideas every six to eight weeks.
 You’ll still find Clapton stalwarts like the crispy prawn wonton, scallop and spinach dumplings and pork and prawn siu mai – after all, the dumplings are kind of a big deal here.
 But there’s already new dishes joining the fray, with new cold dishes of nutty marinated silken tofu with preserved vegetables, and wood ear mushrooms, also marinated and served with green apple and goji berries.

 The hot dishes, too, are moving away from classic dim sum with some new skewered creations, with a nod to Japanese yakitori.
 There’s the line-caught mackerel, skewered, tossed on the grill and seasoned with sake and lime.
 You can follow that with smoky king oyster mushroom, served with mushroom mayo; and lamb skewers, slicked with a Persian-inspired cumin glaze and dusted with chopped mint.